 Second Degree and Transfer Students:

-When space is available, students may transfer into the program from another university or community college and do not have to complete their associates degree from BCC.
-If transfer students still need to take a few general education classes, they may do so at BCC or at another community college.
+When space is available, students may transfer into the program from another university or community college.
+If transfer students still need to take a few general education classes, they may do so at BCC.